Yshprajapti18/TextTalker/README.md

 - **Chat Storage**: Store and retrieve chat history for users.

-- **HugChat API Integration**: Seamlessly integrate with the HugChat API for AI chatbot capabilities.
+- **HuggingChat API Integration**: Seamlessly integrate with the HugChat API for AI chatbot capabilities.

 - **Interactive UI**: Enhance the user experience with a responsive and interactive user interface powered by JavaScript.